reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-install.rst

 Create a virtualenv and install Reahl inside it
 -----------------------------------------------

-If you followed the instructions above, virtualenv should have been installed along with other required packages.
+Once you completed the instructions above for your platform, virtualenv should be installed along with other required packages.
 You need to now create a virtual environment using virtualenv.